USNavalResearchLaboratory/SeaRay/docs/driver-install.rst

 Driver Installation
 ======================

+**STOP!**  Nowadays you probably don't need this.
+See if POCL works for you first, then come back if you must.

 This is a place to gather snapshots of information on driver installation for specific GPGPU and OS combinations.

 .. toctree::